What Is Strategic Procurement? (And How Do You Get There?)

 In short, it creates a cycle of inefficiency.
 Inefficient systems create inefficient results.
 To overcome those results, growing businesses push more resources into their existing systems.
 In turn, that brings about more inefficient results.

-The best way to break out of that cycle is to change the way in how your organization thinks about procurement and optimize the process.
+The best way to break out of that cycle is to change the way your organization thinks about procurement and optimize the process.

 9 Steps to Creating a Strategic Procurement Process